keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 ### DB migration test

 This test will:
- - start Keycloak 1.9.8
+ - start Keycloak 1.9.8 (replace with the other version if needed)
  - import realm and some data to MySQL DB
  - stop Keycloak 1.9.8
- - start latest KEycloak, which automatically updates DB from 1.9.8
+ - start latest Keycloak, which automatically updates DB from 1.9.8
  - Do some test that data are correct